quixio/quix-streams/README.md

 [![Docs](https://img.shields.io/badge/-Docs-blueviolet)](https://www.quix.io/docs/sdk/introduction.html)
 [![Roadmap](https://img.shields.io/badge/-Roadmap-red)](https://github.com/orgs/quixai/projects/1)

-## What is Quix Streams
+## What is Quix Streams?

 <b>Quix Streams</b> is a library for developing <b>real-time</b> streaming applications focused on <b>time-series data</b> and high-performance.
 It's designed to be used for high-frequency telemetry services when you need to process <b>high volume</b> of time-series data in nanoseconds precision.
-It uses a message broker - such as <b>Apache Kafka</b> - under the hood instead of a database, so you can process time-series data on the fly for high performance and resource savings.
+It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data for high performance and resource savings.

-Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's just another library that you can use in your code base.
-This means you can use any data processing library of your chosen language together with Quix Streams.
+Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's a library that you can use in your code base.
+This means you can use any data processing library for your chosen language ,together with Quix Streams.

-We currently support the following languages:
+Quix Streams currently supports the following languages:

 - Python
 - C#